apple/turicreate/userguide/drawing_classifier/README.md

 #### Introductory Example

-In this example, the goal is to
+In this example, our goal is to
 **predict if the drawing is a square or a triangle**.
 Go to [Data Preparation](data-preparation.md) to find out how to get `bitmap_square_triangle.sframe` or `stroke_square_triangle.sframe`).